mendix/docs/content/studio-how-to/workflow-how-to-configure.md

     {{% image_container width="300" %}}![Demo User Role](attachments/workflow-how-to-configure/user-roles.png){{% /image_container %}}

 3. You can switch between different demo user roles to test the use case.
 Do can do the following:
-    1. Start the onboarding process.
-    2. Test the process by doing the following:
     1. Select the HR user role, open the **EmployeesToOnboard** page and add a new onboarding request.
     2. Switch to the Manager role, see a new task in the inbox, open the task, add data to it, and complete the task.
     3. Switch to the Facilities user role and complete the process.

-    3. Open the Workflow Admin Center.
+4. Open the Workflow Admin Center.

-    4. Open the Workflow Dashboard.
+5. Open the Workflow Dashboard.

 Great job!
 You have previewed your app locally and tested your workflow from the perspective of different users.
 You can now work on adding more functionality to your app or share your app with other users to try it out in real life.